sushbananda/Newrepo/README.md

-#display branching technique
-This repo was created to uplaod the code utilised to solve the picoGym practice challenges.
+This repo was created to upload the code utilised to solve the picoGym practice challenges.
 The order for now is in accordance with CTF primer.

 Register for picoCTF: https://play.picoctf.org/